cloudmesh-community/book/chapters/doc/piazza.md

     given.
 In case students have questions about assignments they should not use the *assignments* folder, but the *help* folder.
 TAs are instructed to correct wrongly filed messages in folders.

-*ta*:

-:   Any question and discussion you have for the ta's.
-Typically you
-    should however use the folder *help*.
-Gregor use most often the *ta* folder for internal coordination with the tas.

 In case you decide to post privately and the information is useful for others also, the message will be published to the class.